rishav11/visualization/README.md

 python inject.py
 ```
 3. Run your Java program as you normally would.
 The logger lines that were injected in step 2 will print all neccessary data to `variables_log.txt`.
-4. Once the Java program has stopped running, run:
+4. Once the Java program has stopped running, open `json_converter/converter_beta.py` and change `../source_code/variables_log.txt` on `line 8` to point to the `variables_log.txt` file in your Java program.
+5. Run:
 ```bash
 cd json_converter
 python converter_beta.py
 ```
-5. Open `src/Interface.HTML` in your web browser to see the visualization.
+6. Open `src/Interface.HTML` in your web browser to see the visualization.

 <!-- CONTRIBUTORS -->
 ## Contributors